the exceptional achievements

 Now in its 13th year, the 2019 event which is sponsored by sportscotland – the national agency for sport will highlight our sporting heroes at what promises to be an unforgettable awards ceremony on the 5th of December at Glasgow’s Doubletree by Hilton, Glasgow Central.

-The black tie event which has an expected audience of over 500 guests made up of finalists, sports personalities, celebrities, sports fans and sponsors has been host to previous celebrity guests such as; Sir Alex Ferguson, Kenny Dalglish, Jamie Murray, Alan Hansen, Colin Montgomerie, Chris Hoy, Sir Jackie Stewart, Dario Franchetti, Gordon Strachan, Mark Warburton, Ricky Burns, Scotland’s Commonwealth, Olympic and Paralympian heroes and Lisbon Lions.
+The black tie event which has an expected audience of over 500 guests made up of finalists, sports personalities, celebrities, sports fans and sponsors has been host to previous celebrity guests such as; Sir Alex Ferguson, Sir Kenny Dalglish, Jamie Murray, Alan Hansen, Colin Montgomerie, Sir Chris Hoy, Dame Katherine Grainger, Sir Jackie Stewart, Dario Franchitti, Gordon Strachan, Mark Warburton, Ricky Burns, Scotland’s Commonwealth, Olympic and Paralympic Games heroes and Lisbon Lions.

 5th Dec 2019